sran42435-lgtm/BrutKIT/README.md

 - **Many 429 responses:** stop or reduce the test load according to the target policy; do not bypass service limits without permission.
 - **Heavy dependencies:** Linux is recommended.
 Termux is not recommended unless its environment is properly configured.

-## Creator
+## Creator User

-unknoun from indonesian, and american
+1. AjaxCELL
+2. CuteSnorlax

 ## License